 It is mandatory that all medical students who will be attending Brown University’s affiliated hospitals wear a photo identification badge.
 Since you will be enrolled in the Doctoring course during your first semester, you must obtain your photo identification badge and wear it at all times in the hospital.
 Your instructors will also expect you to wear it in class while they are getting to know you.

 Community Mentor: As part of the Doctoring course, you will spend a half day each week with a community-based physician practicing the clinical skills you learn in class.
-You will work with one physician mentor for your first year of medical school and with a different physician mentor during your second year.
-Year I placements will be assigned by lottery in late August.
-If you have any questions regarding the mentoring program, please contact Julia Noguchi after August 1 at Julia_Noguchi@brown.edu or 401-863-9717.
+You will work with one physician mentor or, in some cases, a clinical team, for your first year of medical school.
+Mentor site placements in Year 1 are random assignments and non-negotiable.
+In your second year, you will work with a different mentor or clinical team.
+You will also have the opportunity in Year 2 to have some amount of say in your placement (i.e. geographic location, clinical setting, or mentor specialty).
+Year 1 placements will be assigned in late August.
+If you have any questions regarding the mentoring program, please contact Julia Noguchi at 401-863-9717 or Julia_Noguchi@brown.edu.

-Diagnostic Equipment for Doctoring I: It is required that each student have their own diagnostic equipment for the Doctoring course by September 17 in preparation for vital signs practice.
-For your convenience, the Doctoring administrators will give a “Diagnostic Equipment Overview/Demonstration" during Doctoring Orientation on August 20.
+Diagnostic Equipment for Doctoring I: It is required that each student have their own diagnostic equipment for the Doctoring course by September 9 for vital signs practice.
+For your convenience, the Doctoring administrators will give a “Diagnostic Equipment Overview/Demonstration" during Doctoring Orientation on August 19.
 Click here for the list of required equipment.

 iPad Training: Tech Support Open Hours, as well as IPAD Workshops will be held during first-year Orientation.